Advocating for Your Child’s Right to a Proper Education

 Despite the limited legal protections for 504 plans, parents and children still deserve proper representation under the law.
 School districts should never make excuses about accommodations or discriminate against a child based on a disability.
 Doing so is a violation of federal civil rights laws and can open the school district to significant litigation.

 If you are facing difficulties getting your child accommodations under a 504 plan in a Los Angeles, San Gabriel Valley, or La Cañada school, reach out to the special education attorneys at Woodsmall Law Group.
-Our legal experts are strong advocates for children with disabilities and have extensive experience defending the rights of students and parents throughout Los Angeles.
+Our legal professionals are strong advocates for children with disabilities and have extensive experience defending the rights of students and parents throughout Los Angeles.
 We can explain your child’s rights in a free consultation and advocate on your behalf in negotiations with the school district, a due process hearing, or a lawsuit, if necessary.
 Call Woodsmall Law Group at (626) 440-0028 to discuss all of your options.